obhq/kernel-framework/README.md

 ## Usage

-This crate currently not published to crates.io yet due to its API are still highly unstable.
+This crate currently not published to crates.io yet due to its API are highly unstable.
 The recommended way to use it at this stage is via [Git](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#specifying-dependencies-from-git-repositories) dependency like the following:

 ```toml
 [dependencies]